Erik Sorga

-Erik Sorga (born 8 July 1999) is an Estonian professional footballer who plays as a striker for V.League 1 club Ho Chi Minh City and the Estonia national team.
+Erik Sorga (born 8 July 1999) is an Estonian professional footballer who plays as a striker for Faroe Islands Premier League team Havnar Bóltfelag.

 Club career

 On 8 January 2020, Sorga signed with Loudoun United, D.C.
 United's reserve team.
 The transfer fee was reportedly $500,000.
 Sorga was then acquired by the first team D.C.
 United on 29 February 2020.
 He made his MLS debut on 7 March 2020, in a game against Inter Miami.
 He scored his first goal for the team on 2 September 2020, in a 1–0 win against the New York Red Bulls.

 On 12 August 2021, Sorga joined Eerste Divisie side, VVV-Venlo, for the remainder of their season.
 On 8 January 2022, he joined IFK Göteborg on a permanent transfer.

 After a season marred by injuries and problems with fitness, Sorga signed for Bulgarian club Lokomotiv Plovdiv on a 2-and-a-half-year contract in December 2022.
 He made his debut for the club on 12 February 2023, starting in a 0–0 home draw against Botev Vratsa.
 In July 2023, Sorga joined Azerbaijani team Sumgayit on a one-year contract, with the option of a further year.

 On 3 September 2024, Sorga moved to Vietnam, signing a two-year contract with V.League 1 side Ho Chi Minh City.
+He spent a year away from competitive football before signing for Faroese team Havnar Bóltfelag in March 2026.